 No, you can’t be a writer.
 No, you can’t climb a mountain.
 No, you’re a brown-skin girl in a color-struck world.
 So go for something safe.
 Something small.
 Something easy.

-Instead, Daddy brought me a typewriter.
+Instead, Daddy bought me a typewriter.
 Shiny blue plastic and my own.
 A Christmas surprise.
 Better than a Barbie.
 Or ice skates.
 Or a fancy–dance dress in red silk or black velvet.
 Instead, I got the plastic blue Remington.
 So that sealed it.

 I’ll write for life, I told myself—never dreaming I’d just chosen a kind of heaven.
 Or a certain hell?
 Giving your life to something tough and crazy is, for sure, a wild and rocky journey.